AbdoPrDZ/storage_database/README.md

   log: true, // print on console request steps
   data: {"key": "value"}, // request data
   auth: true, // to send request with auth token
-  onNoConnection: (reqId) => print('field to request $reqId'), // this requestId used for re-request later );

-// to re-request
-storageAPI.resendRequest(reqId);
-// to re-request multi requests ids storageAPI.resendRequests(
-  [requestIds], // when is empty automatically is re-request all ids stored
-  onResponse: (response) => print(response.message),
 );

-// to clear all request ids stored await storageAPI.clear();
 ```

 ### Working with APIResponse